Understanding Homozygous Familial Hypercholesterolemia: Causes, Symptoms, and Treatment Options

 Diagnosing Homozygous Familial Hypercholesterolemia

 To diagnose homozygous familial hypercholesterolemia, your doctor will perform a physical exam and order blood tests to check your cholesterol levels.
 They may also ask about your family history of high cholesterol and any symptoms you may be experiencing.
 In some cases, a blood test to look for the abnormal gene that causes this condition may be recommended.
-Your doctor might also suggest testing close relatives to see if they have the disease.
+Your doctor might also suggest testing close relatives to see if they have the condition.

 Treatment Options for Homozygous Familial Hypercholesterolemia